Arduino PID Control Tutorial

 }

-Here, you can create a PID class and have the input, output, setpoint and k constants as parameters.
-To compute PID, simple call the Compute() function.
+Here, you can create a PID class and have the input, output, setpoint, and k constants as parameters.
+To compute PID, simply call the Compute() function.
 It also contains a SetMode() function which turns on (AUTOMATIC) or turns off (MANUAL) the PID.
 The complete list of functions used by the library is found here.

-I say that the sketch above is better than the one I provided is because it deals with PID limitations which is beyond the scope of this article.
+I say that the sketch above is better than my code because it deals with PID limitations which is beyond the scope of this article.

 Closing